ocavue/prosemirror-flat-list/.changeset/tender-parrots-deliver.md

 'prosemirror-flat-list': patch
 ---

-Only apply the first ordered list node in the sequence to have a custom counter number.
+Only allow the first ordered list node in the sequence to have a custom counter number.